nkzou/tera-cli/docs/README.md

 # Notice
-Project Discontinued.
-Explanation is in the Github Repo.
+~~Project Discontinued.
+Explanation is in the Github Repo.~~

+We're Back.

 # Features
 * Extremely lightweight client for TERA